ramdineshec/AIFinalProject/README.md

 * `--episode`: direct the episode count
 * `--render`: render the GUI

-Of course you have to install `gym` to run.
-And it works on Python3.
+You have to install `gym` to run.
+And it works on Python > 3.